 The English curriculum encompasses the following key skills: reading, spelling, creative writing, grammar, comprehension, library skills, speaking, listening, and handwriting.
 The objective is for the students to finish Oxbridge School with a broad understanding and enjoyment of the English language.

-We place particular importance on phonics, and a distinctive feature of the British National Curriculum is the Phonics assessment at the end of Year 1 which provides a precise indication of student achievement. in addition to regular internal assessments, English is formally assessed at the end of Key Stage 1 (end of Year 2) and Key Stage 2 (end of Year 6).
+We place particular importance on phonics, and a distinctive feature of the British National Curriculum is the Phonics assessment at the end of Year 1 which provides a precise indication of student achievement.

-English skills are embedded within different areas of the curriculum to provide a broad exposure to the language.
+English skills are also embedded within different areas of the curriculum to provide a broad exposure to the language.